asifbacchus/MailcowBackup/README.md

 This script includes an entire section dedicated to copying an html file to act as an error 503 notification page.
-Error 503 is by definition "service temporarily unavailable" which is exactly the case for your Mailcow server during a backup since it is in maintenance mode and no logins are permitted.
+Error 503 is by definition "service temporarily unavailable" which is exactly the case for your Mailcow server during a backup since the mail-flow containers have been disabled.

 The script copies whatever file is defined by the *'-5'* parameter (or the default located at *'scriptpath/503.html'*) to whatever path is defined as the